sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/notes/5_week5.md

 course: "sbe201"
 category: "notes"
 year: "2018"
-title:  "Week 4 - Part2: More on Structs, Linked Lists, Naming Conventions, Const-correctness, Build Systems, and Git for Teams"
+title:  "Week 5: More on Structs, Linked Lists, Const-correctness"
 by: "Asem"
 ---